 You’ll need to purchase a relative humidity gauge to monitor the RH.
 Your goal is to keep the winter RH below 50%.

-Mold growth due to furniture placed too close to a poorly insulated exterior wall
+Example of Interior mold growth due to furniture placed too close to a poorly insulated exterior wall

 Mold growth on painted table legs due to elevated humidity.